Ten Things You Should Know: Royal Ascot

 9) In 2013, Estimate, a filly owned by Queen Elizabeth II, won the Ascot Gold Cup, making her the first to capture the historical race for a reigning monarch.

 10) American owners won stakes races at the Royal Ascot meeting for the first time in the late 19th century, including James R. Keene who won the Ascot Gold Cup in 1882 with Foxhall.
 In 2009 US-based trainer Wesley Ward won the Windsor Castle Stakes with longshot Strike the Tiger.
-A day later he won his second Royal Ascot race when Jealous Again won the Group 2 Queen Mary Stakes.
 In 2016 US-based trainer Mark Casse kicked off the meet with a win by American racemare Tepin in the Group 1 Queen Anne.
+In 2017 Lady Aurelia became the first American two-time at Royal Ascot.
+The Wesley Ward trainee won the Group 2 Queen Mary in 2016 and the Group 1 King’s Stand in 2017.